tap349/tap349.github.io/_posts/2017-05-02-linux-systemd.md

   in _/etc/systemd/system/\<some_target\>.target.wants_ (as instructed in `[Install]` section of unit file).

-  but if you create a symlink of unit file in _/etc/systemd/system_ (instead of copying file itself) systemd for some reason considers it to be enabled (this is not what you always want - maybe you want that unit to be started by another unit using `Requires` directive or it's a socket-activated service).
+  but if you create a symlink of unit file in _/etc/systemd/system_ (instead of copying file itself), systemd for some reason considers it to be enabled (it's not what you always want - maybe you want that unit to be started by another unit using `Requires` directive or it's a socket-activated service).

 - enable unit if necessary